Atlantis-Specialist-Technologies/CAN485/README.md

 License Information
 -------------------
-Released under the GPL 3.0 license (see license.txt)
+Released under the GPL 3.0 license (see LICENSE file)